 Violations of the Conflicts of Interest Policy.

-If the Disinterested Directors have reasonable cause to believe a Covered Person has failed to disclose a Potential Conflict, the Board shall inform the Covered Person, and initiate the procedures described in Sections 2.1, 2.2 and 2.3.
+If the Disinterested Directors have reasonable cause to believe a Covered Person has failed to disclose a Potential Conflict, the Board shall inform the Covered Person, and initiate the procedures described in this Article II.

 If the Disinterested Directors determine that a Director has intentionally failed to disclose a Potential Conflict, the Disinterested Directors shall take such corrective action as they deem appropriate, including, but not limited to, seeking removal of a non-disclosing Director in accordance with PTI’s Bylaws and applicable law.